-- Every class should assign one representative for every 25 or less students with the assistance of their homeroom teacher by the end of October of the current year. - The homeroom teacher will only assign class representatives who have been elected by the absolute majority of the class.
-Elections should take place in the presence of the homeroom teacher. - There are no requirements for a student to be elected as a class representative. - When class representatives are elected, they automatically become members of the student council. - Class representatives will speak and act on the behalf of their classmates on the student council.
-They will communicate their peers' thoughts, concerns, suggestions, etc. during the student council meetings. - Class representatives will be assigned certain responsibilities by their homeroom teacher. - At any time during the year, and should the majority of a class (>50%) feel that their elected class representative has not executed his or her responsibilities adequately, they have the right to re-elect a new class representative who will automatically replace the previous one.
+- Every class should assign one representative for every 25 or less students with the assistance of the supervisor of the student council by the end of October of the current year. - The supervisor of the student council will only assign class representatives who have been elected by the absolute majority of the class.
+Elections should take place in the presence of the supervisor of the student council. - There are no requirements for a student to be elected as a class representative. - When class representatives are elected, they automatically become members of the student council. - Class representatives will speak and act on the behalf of their classmates on the student council.
+They will communicate their peers' thoughts, concerns, suggestions, etc. during the student council meetings. - Class representatives will be assigned certain responsibilities by the supervisor of the student council. - At any time during the year, and should the majority of a class (> 50%) feel that their elected class representative has not executed his or her responsibilities adequately, they have the right to re-elect a new class representative who will automatically replace the previous one.